hakimel/reveal.js/slides/vuex/concepts-state-03.md

 <small>https://vuex.vuejs.org/guide/state.html</small>

 <aside class="notes">
-mapState allows us to map the store state with a simple sintax, we can use whatever we want,
+mapState allows us to map the store state with a simple syntax, we can use whatever we want,

 an arrow function calling the state (count),